dkt-projekt/DocumentStorage/README.md

 # DocumentStorage

 The DocumentStorage module performs the upload of documents to the DKT platform.
-Each uploaded document will also processed by a series of Natural Language Processing services, the results will be stored in the e-Sesame triple store.
+Each uploaded document will also processed by a series of Natural Language Processing services, the results will be stored in the Virtuoso triple store.
 The document storage organize the documents into separate collections.
 This image shows the components of the document upload:

 ![Document upload components](/images/document-upload-components.png?raw=true "Document upload components")